gbtty

 The inspiration for fincher comes from "Panopticon", Season 4 Episode 1 in Person of Interest, in which The Machine encodes a message as typos in the dissertation of one of the main characters, Harold Finch.

-fincher is currently 0.2.1 and considered an experiment and a project for funsies.
-I am very interested in contributions & ideas!
+fincher is currently 0.3.0 and considered an experiment and a project for funsies.
+I am interested in any contributions & ideas!

 reptyr macOS and Rust port